oxygen-cms/theme/README.md

-# Oxygen - Preferences
+# Oxygen - Theme

-This repository contains the preferences framework.
+This repository contains the theming framework.

 For more information visit the [Core](https://github.com/oxygen-cms/core) repository.